aman-saha/hate-speech-detection/README.md

 - __STEP 3:__  Open and run each of the remaining scripts in the `feature engineering scripts` directory  which will create each of the feature subsets and output them as .csv files.
 The .csv file outputs from this step can be found in the `feature datasets` directory.
 The dictionaries required for this step can be found in the `dictionaries` directory.

-- __STEP 4:__ Open and run the script [hate_speech_detection.py](https://github.com/tpawelski/hate-speech-detection/blob/master/hate_speech_detection.py) which reads in the .csv files in the `feature datasets` directory, merges them into a single data frame, trains models to classify instances as either hate speech, offensive language, or neither, and performs model evaluation assesments on the testing set.
+- __STEP 4:__ Open and run the script [hate_speech_detection.py](https://github.com/tpawelski/hate-speech-detection/blob/master/hate_speech_detection.py) which reads in the .csv files in the `feature datasets` directory, merges them into a single pandas data frame, trains models to classify instances as either hate speech, offensive language, or neither, and performs model evaluation assesments on the testing set.

 - __STEP 5:__ Re-run steps 2-3 on any new raw text data, along with the best performing model trained in step 4, to detect instances of hate-speech and offensive language.

+## Requirements ##

+Installation of the following Python 3 packages is required to run this project:

+- nltk
+- sklearn
+- stanfordcorenlp
+- pandas
+- numpy
+- mlxtend.classifier
+- re
+- string
+- json